Tool Calling

-- Providing data to the LLM from state or an Angular service.
+- Return data to the model from state or an Angular service.

 Demo